Cyclocybe parasitica: Uses

-Tawaka is an edible mushroom with meaty savoury taste.
+Tawaka is an edible mushroom with a meaty savoury taste.
 It can be collected in the wild or cultivated on logs that are inoculated four to eight weeks after cutting and defoliating.
 According to a study from Lincoln University in 1990, tawaka contains approximately 20% protein in dry mass, which is roughly half of what can be found in the common button mushroom, while the essential amino acid composition is similar.
 On the other hand, available carbohydrate content is almost three times higher.

-Although most commonly known for its culinary value, tawaka was historically used by Māori people as a traditional medicine.
+Tawaka was historically used by Māori people as a traditional medicine.